 #5 Breathe and Meditate

 Breathing exercises can be done anywhere and anytime.
 Try taking 4-5 deep breaths, holding the breath at the top of the inhale and then exhaling slowly.
 Mediation can also help to limit the stress and anxiety that often accompanies travel.
-Studies have proven that mediation during take-off and landing can be effective in alleviating those nervous jitters.
+Studies have proven that meditation during take-off and landing can be effective in alleviating those nervous jitters.
 Listening to gentle music or a guided meditation is a great way to relax the brain and help you to feel calm and centered throughout the journey.

 #6 Limit Alcohol and Caffeine

-Both alcohol and caffeine are dehydrating and disrupt your natural sleep patterns, therefore while you may be heading off on vacation and looking to celebrate, or catching a red eye flight and seeking that caffeine hit, these are the worst substances to turn to when it comes to air travel.
+Both alcohol and caffeine are dehydrating and disrupt your natural sleep patterns, therefore while you may be heading off on vacation and looking to celebrate, or catching a red-eye flight and seeking that caffeine hit, these are the worst substances to turn to when it comes to air travel.
 Do your body a favor and stay hydrated with water or mineral water during your flight.
 Opt for herbal tea over caffeine when traveling- chamomile tea can assist you with relaxation and sleep, while peppermint tea can assist with digestion, which can also be triggered by travel.

 The physical and emotional stress of travel can lead to a quick depletion of essential nutrients.
 Travel also exposes you to a rather unavoidable cacophony of germs and bacteria.
 While antibacterial sprays are used onboard between flights, these can be just as irritating to the body.
-Try traveling with Superfood Greens, Vitamins A, D, and C, plus Zinc to help keep your immune system strong.
-Invest in a good quality probiotic that you can take whilet traveling to support your immune system, ward off nasty travel bugs and support digestion.
+Try traveling with greens, Vitamins A, D, and C, plus Zinc to help keep your immune system strong.
+Invest in a good quality probiotic that you can take while traveling to support your immune system, ward off nasty travel bugs and support digestion.

 #8 Catch Some Zzzz’s